matryer/PathKit/README.md

 PathKit
 =======

-PathKit provides path drawing capabilities for iOS SpriteKit.
+PathKit provides path drawing and utilisation capabilities for iOS SpriteKit.

 ![Example of PathKit in action](Example.png)

 ## Overview

 PathKit lets your users draw paths with their finger.
+You can then use the points of the path in your code, or make use of the CGPath capabilities built-in.

 ### Typical usage